 What recommendations do you have for other inclusive business companies?

 All social enterprises should be guided by what good they really want to do.
 Their mission must come first and guide everything.
-Also, they really need to get to know the market.
-Also, they need to find kindred spirits to work for them.
+Also, they really need to get to know the market and find kindred spirits to work for them.
 Having the wrong people on board hurts the mission.

 The Impact Stories are produced by the Inclusive Business Action Network (iBAN).
 They are created in close collaboration with the highlighted entrepreneurs and teams.
-The production of this Impact Story has been led by Susann Tischendorf (concept), Sara Karnas (video), Katharina Münster (text), Christopher Malapitan (illustrations), and Olachi Opara (info graphics).
+The production of this Impact Story has been led by Susann Tischendorf (concept), Sara Karnas (video), Katharina Münster (text), Christopher Malapitan (illustrations), Olachi Opara (info graphics). and Alexandra Harris (editing).
 The music is royalty free.
 All photographs are courtesy of PHINMA Education.